Skip to Main Content

 5. Therapy & Treatment - 10 pts: 1-1.5 pp

-6. Suggestions/Conclusions - 30 pts - include 2 critical needs - one each for diagnosis AND treatment; and 1 proposed solution for EITHER diagnosis OR treatment: .5-1 page
+6. Suggestions/Conclusions - 20 pts - include 1 critical need - only one for either diagnosis OR treatment; and 1 proposed solution for EITHER diagnosis OR treatment: .5-1 page

-Formatting - Report has a strict limit of 5 pages, subject to the following formatting rules: double-spaced, one-sided, 1-inch margins, and 11 pt.
-Arial font.
-This 5-pp limit does NOT include the Title Page, Abstract, References or Figures section.
+Formatting - Report has a strict limit of 7 pages, subject to the following formatting rules: double-spaced, one-sided, 1-inch margins, and 11 pt.
+Arial or similar font.
+This 7-pp limit DOES NOT include the Title Page, References or Contributions which are embedded in the text.
 Any pages beyond the limit will not be considered in the evaluation.
 It is challenging to synthesize the information into such a short document, so focus on major factors and present them succinctly.
 There is no space for extra information.

 Should correspond to following roles of each group member or some variation of this: